MagenBouchard/simple_guess/README.md

 # simple_guess

-##This simple guess game uses JavaScript, HTML, and CSS.
+## This simple guess game uses JavaScript, HTML, and CSS.

-// first it was work to get the document to load a random number each time.
-The function to do so was put in the body. so each time body was rendered the function went to get a number the computer would hold.
+This game first determines the random number by using Math.random().
+The function to do so was put in the body.
+Each time body was rendered the function went to get a number the computer would hold.

 // then a variable for the user input to be stored created.